 COVID-19 adds another layer to the adjusted EBITDA conversation.
 With the potential for lost revenues due to COVID-19, many organizations will be searching for ways to counteract revenue declines in their financials for upcoming quarters.
 However, many in the merger and acquisition profession are questioning whether these type of COVID-19 based calculations will be fully accepted as EBITDA adjustments.

-Sellers and buyers often become fixated on adjusted EBITDA during the due diligence phase, but it remains equally important to understand other financial health indicators of the entity, such as working capital.
+Sellers and buyers often become fixated on adjusted EBITDA when considering due diligence in mergers and acquisitions.
+However, it remains equally important to understand other financial health indicators of the entity, such as working capital.
 Inventory and floorplan are some of the most significant items on a balance sheet.
 Analyzing inventory levels by product line and completing a turnover analysis allows the buyer to detect slow-moving items.
 Additionally, reviewing for aged inventory can identify future borrowing base issues or the potential of distressed contribution margin on the aged inventory.

 Understanding the inventory mix you are acquiring will help you identify issues that could present themselves post-acquisition.
 Furthermore, identifying adjustments to working capital may help reduce the possibility of money changing hands after the transaction has closed.